 Once you register, you’ll get an email confirming your registration.
 As for your wave: you have to wait.
 We’ll get to waves later, but waves are very, very, very important to a lot of Birkie skiers.
 People define themselves by their wave.
 The first question any Birkie skier will ask another is “what wave?”
 If you’ve skied the race, you know this.
 But when you register, you don’t know right away.
 Your information is sent off to Birkie Central, where the Wave Elves take your registration, donate any twenty dollar bills to the local orphanage (no, you can’t bribe your way in to the first wave, as far as I know) and make their calculations to assign you to the appropriate wave, based on past Birkebeiners or qualifying races.

 You then find out in one of two ways.
-You can go to skier confirmation (it’s always hard to find, you click on “race info” and not registration to find the link) and put in your information a few days later.
+You can go to skier confirmation (it’s under registration at the main Birkie page, which is hard to link to specifically) and put in your information a few days later.
 Or you can wait for the Birkie postcard to come in the mail.
 Getting this postcard in the middle of the summer, when it’s 96 degrees with 110% humidity, is like Christmas in July, but better.
 (My birthday is in July, so it’s a nice birthday present.)
 My advice: wait for the card.
 If the wave assignment is obviously wrong, call the Birkie office and complain.
 They do get things wrong (for instance, they once seeded the previous year’s winner in wave 6).

 Also, now that the race is filling up, they are cracking down.
 On transferred bibs.
 Or don’t get caught.
 They probably won’t catch you.
 But do you really want your good name (read: your wave qualification) riding on some deadbeat friend who is going to get hammered at Metro’s the night before the race?
 Didn’t think so.
 Races have really good reasons for not wanting bibs transferred (liability, medical, etc).
 Don’t do it.